The French Quarter: it’s what everyone thinks of when they think of New Orleans.

 Another classic New Orleans tradition is riding the streetcar.
 They run every 5-10 minutes, meaning you never wait long for the next car.
 It’s $1.25 one way or $3 for a day pass, making it the cheapest way to see other parts of the city.

 It’s the simplest way to get to the Garden District, so I recommend you hop on the St. Charles line and head over!
-I’ll be sharing more about what you should see (and more
+I shared more about what you should see (and more importantly, EAT) over here!

 You can happily spend a weekend in New Orleans without ever leaving the French Quarter.
 What do you think of when you picture New Orleans??